Genentech/pviz-app-proteomics-3d/README.md

 Check the help menu to have more details on usage.

+The application can be used live at [http://research-pub.gene.com/pviz/app/proteomics-3d](http://research-pub.gene.com/pviz/app/proteomics-3d)

 **Warning:** you must have a WebGL enabled browser to benefit fully from the application (beware of older Internet Explorer and Mac OS X versions).

 ## Data source